DenTelezhkin/Transporter/README.md

 * Simple mode, allowing to manually switch states
 * Strict mode, allowing switching states only with Events and proper Transition
 * Closure(block)-based callbacks on states and events
-* Generic implementation allows using any State values you need
+* Generic implementation allows using any State values
 * Unit-tested and reliable

 ### Classic turnstile example